hlemcke/formatus/README.md

 * Position caret -> updates `FormatusBar` with formats at caret position
 * Select a text range -> updates `FormatusBar` with formats from selection start
 * Activate another section-format in `FormatusBar`
-  -> the current section (at caret position or at start of a selected text-range) will be changed to the activated section-format
+  -> the current section (defined by caret position or start of a selected text-range) will be changed to the activated section-format
 * Change an inline-format in `FormatusBar` -> if a text range is selected then the selected text will be updated with the new format
 * Enter characters (via keyboard or by pasting from a clipboard) -> characters will be inserted at caret position.
-Current format settings will be applied.
+Current format settings will be applied
 * Delete characters -> if this includes one or more (requires a text-range) line-breaks then the text right of the deleted text will be integrated into the top-level node at deletion start
-* To just display the formatted text use `FormatusViewer`
+* Display the formatted text with `FormatusViewer`

 ## Additional information